EnvoyAI/examples/test-hello/README.md

 ```

 This feedback is used to drive the clinical workflow, and will be configurable by the hospital to react differently to each
-Machine's feedback
+Machine's feedback.

-In the future, you will beable to see the feedback from participating sites to provide you with further labled data.
+In the future, you will be able to see the feedback from participating sites to provide you with further labled data.
 ### 6 Metadata
 Use the __LABEL__ `com.envoyai.info` to provide information about your algorithm.